- Deepti Gupta, MD

 Lichen striatus is a relatively uncommon disease that most frequently occurs in children 5 to 15 years of age.
 However, it may occur at any age, from early infancy to adulthood [2-7].
 Lichen striatus has been reported in all ethnic groups and appears to be more common in females [3,5-7].
 There are a few reports of familial cases [3,8-12].

 The distribution of lichen striatus along the lines of Blaschko (lines corresponding to the direction of growth of cutaneous cells during embryogenesis (figure 1)) suggests that lichen striatus is a condition of cutaneous mosaicism, due to somatic (postzygotic) mutations that produce abnormal keratinocyte clones during early embryogenesis.
-These aberrant clones may remain silent until a triggering event causes a break in immunologic tolerance and initiates an autoimmune response [4,19].
-Potential triggers include viral infections, vaccines, trauma, pregnancy, hypersensitivity reactions, and medications [5,9,13-16,20-22].
+These aberrant clones may remain silent until a triggering event causes a break in immunologic tolerance and initiates an autoimmune response [4,20].
+Potential triggers include viral infections, vaccines, trauma, pregnancy, hypersensitivity reactions, and medications [5,9,13-16,21-23].To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+For more information on subscription options, click below on the option that best describes you:

 - Senear FE, Caro MR. Lichen Striatus.
 Arch Dermatol Syphil 1941; 43:116.